supriyanta/GBlog/README.md

 | ------------- |:-------------:| :-----:|
 | topicId      | *ID* | id of the Topic |

-Open two browser window and type the following to subscribe a topic and get the realtime update someone publish a story...
+Open two browser window and type the following to subscribe a topic and get the realtime update when someone publish a story...

 ![storyAdded](./images/subscription_storyAdded.png "storyAdded subscribe")